Tundergit/openpilot-mounts/README.md

 I've provided both versions.
 I'm currently printing version 2.
 PETG or ABS recommended.
 I've seen people annealing PLA to raise it's temperature resistance.
 This might work for you.  (@zorrobyte, that's you!)
 I run PETG printed objects under the hood of my Jeep... and it makes a LOT of heat.
 PETG is a pretty solid material.
 And it doesn't stink.
 Or shrink.
 How to print them is dependant on your printer - you'll have to figure that out.
 Supports are required on FFF printers, sorry.
 You might know or find a better way.
 I'd love to see someone print these in SLA.
 (If you are interested in printing them in SLA, SLA printers are far more accurate than mine and the tolerances may be too lax.
 You might need to use glue for the magnets.)

 *** Version 2 is very nice.
 If I were you, I wouldn't bother with version 1.
 Take your time cleaning it up - I broke the first phone clamp I printed earlier.
 It's tight, can't have it sliding around.
+The GoPro mount was super tight on mine, it actually broke the actual GoPro ball mount.
+Saved it, but be aware.
+They're very stiff and brittle compared to PETG.

 edit: 20190926 - removed version 1 because it sucks.
 Print the clamp on its side with support from the build plate only.